Blogs/AI

 What is Vapi AI?

-Vapi AI is a platform designed to enable developers to swiftly build, test, and deploy voice bots.
+Vapi AI is a managed voice AI middleware platform that enables developers to rapidly deploy scalable voice bots without managing underlying telephony infrastructure.
 It serves as a middleware layer, integrating components such as text-to-speech, speech-to-text, and natural language processing to facilitate the creation of voice-enabled applications.
 Developers can utilize Vapi's API to set up phone numbers, manage calls, and incorporate their own models or choose from Vapi’s offerings.

 VAPI